ayichung/odin-recipes/README.md

-# Recipes App
+# odin-recipes
-A project from The Odin Project curriculum to practice using HTML.
+A project from The Odin Project curriculum focusing on using HTML.